mustansir-vora/AI-Resume-Optimizer/README.md

 ## Features

--   **Resume Parsing:** Extracts content and styling from `.docx` files, including text, formatting, and images.
+-   **Seamless `.docx` Processing:** Extracts content and styling from `.docx` files, ensuring that even complex layouts are preserved.
--   **AI-Powered Optimization:** Leverages the Gemini LLM to optimize your resume content based on a provided job description.
+-   **AI-Powered Optimization:** Leverages the Gemini LLM to intelligently rewrite and tailor your resume content based on a provided job description.
--   **Format Preservation:** Reconstructs the `.docx` file with the optimized content while maintaining the original layout and styling.
+-   **Format Preservation:** Reconstructs the `.docx` file with the optimized content while maintaining the original layout, fonts, and styling.
--   **User-Friendly Interface:** A simple Streamlit interface for uploading your resume and entering job details.
+-   **User-Friendly Interface:** A simple and intuitive Streamlit interface for uploading your resume, entering job details, and downloading the optimized result.
+-   **Detailed Analysis:** Provides a summary of the changes made, including strong points, weak points, and specific modifications.

+## How It Works

+1.  **Upload and Parse:** The application reads a `.docx` file and uses `lxml` to parse the underlying `document.xml`.
+It extracts every text element along with its unique XPath.
+2.  **AI Optimization:** The extracted text and XPaths are sent to the Gemini LLM with a detailed prompt, including the job role and description.
+The LLM rewrites the content to align with the job requirements.
+3.  **JSON-Formatted Response:** The LLM returns a structured JSON object containing the optimized text and the corresponding XPaths, along with an analysis of the changes.
+4.  **Reconstruction:** The application creates a new `.docx` file in memory.
+It iterates through the original document's structure and replaces the text at each XPath with the optimized content.
+5.  **Download:** The newly generated `.docx` file is made available for download, preserving the original formatting.

 ## Project Structure